 Control is efficiency

-Poor heating control is the most common cause of energy inefficiency.
+Poor heating control is the most common cause of energy inefficiency in pubs, restaurants and hotels.
 Signs include:

 - Having the heating switched on in unoccupied areas.

 - Heating too high or low.
 Likely caused by placing the thermostat in a sunlit area or too close to heat sources.

 The key is to match control to occupancy, avoiding heating empty spaces.
 This can be achieved by installing programmable timing switches, and reviewing the settings regularly to take account of changing seasons and levels of business.